 Survival Analysis

 Ataraxis advances survival analysis with multimodal models that integrate pathology-derived features with clinical data, estimating how a patient's risk evolves over time rather than producing a single static score.
-Our models deliver calibrated, time-based probabilities of recurrence or survival that support personalized treatment planning and form the foundation for modeling treatment effects.
+Our models deliver calibrated probabilities of recurrence or survival at different time points that support personalized treatment planning and form the foundation for modeling treatment effects.

 “Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam.”